 \section{Summary}

-In summary, we perform comprehensive studies about the influence of four-fermion interactions on 3D semi-DSM through RG theory.
-We find 11 unstable fixed points and show that five fixed points are QCPs, five fixed points are BCPs, and the rest one is a TCP.
-The physical essence of the QCPs are determined carefully by analyzing the scalings of fermion bilinear source terms.
+To conclude, we perform comprehensive studies about the influence of four-fermion interactions on 3D semi-DSM through RG theory.
+We find 11 unstable fixed points and show that five of them are QCPs, five are BCPs, and the rest one is a TCP.
+The physical essence of the QCPs are determined by analyzing the scalings of fermion bilinear source terms.
 The phase diagrams for general initial conditions are also presented through detailed numerical calculations of flows of four-fermion couplings and susceptibility exponents.

 According to the theoretical study by Yang and Nagaosa \cite{Yang14}, 3D semi-DSM state can be realized at the topological QCP between 3D DSM and band insulator.
 Through magneto-optics and magneto-transport, Yuan \emph{et al.} observed the evidence of 3D semi-DSM phase in ZrTe$_{5}$ \cite{Yuan17}.
 The subsequent study about magnetotransport properties of ZrTe$_{5}$ under hydrostatic pressure also supports the existence of 3D semi-DSM phase \cite{ZhangJingLei17}.
 Recent measurements of optical spectroscopy in ZrTe$_{5}$ are also consistent with 3D semi-DSM phase \cite{Martino19, SantoCottin20}.
-3D semi-DSM state was also realized in pressed Cd$_{3}$As$_{2}$ \cite{ZhangCengXiuFaXian17}.
-We expect our theoretical results are helpful for understanding the physical properties of these candidate materials of 3D semi-DSM.
+3D semi-DSM state was also realized in pressured Cd$_{3}$As$_{2}$ \cite{ZhangCengXiuFaXian17}.
+Recently, Monhanta \emph{et al.} showed that nonmagnetic tetragonal perovskite oxides with $I4/mcm$ symmetry, e.g., SrNbO$_{3}$, CaNbO$_{3}$, and SrMoO$_{3}$, host 3D semi-Dirac fermions which are protected by a nonsymmorphic symmetry \cite{Mohanta21}.
+The present RG calculation results are helpful for understanding the physical properties of these candidate materials for 3D semi-DSM.